gneely74/sign_maker_openscad/WARP.md

 ## Design Principles

 ### Base Generation
-The base is created as a solid rectangle:
+The base is created as a solid rectangle using `minkowski()`:
-- Calculated dimensions based on text size + buffer on all sides
+- Uses minkowski sum to expand text outline by buffer distance
+- Guarantees buffer surrounds all parts of text precisely
+- Creates uniform rectangular base that fully contains text
 - Provides a stable, uniform platform for the text
 - Simple, clean aesthetic for professional signage
 - Easy to mount with predictable dimensions